AgneCer/IntroML-MSEgroup/README.md

 # Fine-Grained Image Classification Project

 This is the repository for the project of the course "Introduction to Machine Learning" taught by Professors Rota, Wang and Liberatori for UniTn, 2024.
-This model is designed to train and evaluate fine grained image classification models using various datasets.
+This model is designed to train and evaluate fine-grained image classification models using various datasets.
 The project includes scripts for data preprocessing, model training, testing, and submission for a final competition.

 ## Project Structure